CharlesBlonde/libpurecoollink/README.md

   # Print device information
   pprint(device)

-  # Connect to the device
+  # Connect to the device with discovery
   connected = device.connect(on_message)

   # Print network information